axhussain/axhussain.github.io/_posts/2020-12-24-using-fp-in-csharp-pt1.md

 excerpt_separator: <!--more-->
 ---

-For a number of years now, Functional Programming and its concepts have become increasingly significant to the software industry.
+Following on from my <a href="/2020/12/22/a-look-at-functional-programming.html">brief overiew of Functional Programming</a>, this is the first in a series of blog posts describing how to make use of FP principles in C#.

-By applying functional principles to your projects, your resulting applications will be more predictable, reliable, and maintainable.
+Your resulting projects will hopefully be more predictable, reliable, and maintainable.

 <!--more-->

-However, you don't have to use a [purely functional language](https://en.wikipedia.org/wiki/List_of_programming_languages_by_type#Functional_languages) like Haskell or Elm.
-We can follow the principles and patterns of FP even in object oriented languages such as C#.
+You may be thought that you need to use a [purely functional language](https://en.wikipedia.org/wiki/List_of_programming_languages_by_type#Functional_languages) like Haskell or Elm to reap the benefits of FP.
+But that is not the case and its possible to make even object oriented languages such as C# more functional.

-(Although as a side note, ever since the introduction of LINQ and Lambda expressions, C# has increasingly borrowed features from functionally pure languages)

 What's more, understanding the theory of FP concepts is not too difficult.
 In Robert C Martin's [*Clean Code*](https://www.amazon.co.uk/dp/0132350882/) (a book I'm guessing many developers have read), "Uncle Bob" advocates:
 - Keeping functions small